dimalypai/mil-masters-thesis-chalmers/docs/report/03_RelatedWork.md

 > may serve as a source of inspiration for intermediate representations as well
 > as reasoning about program effects in general.*

+{>> Three times in this chapter you start a sentence with "Note" and then a comma.
+This strikes me as very odd punctuation.
+Remove the comma or put it somewhere where it belongs. <<}

 ## Intermediate representations based on monads

 ### Common IL for ML and Haskell